ocaml/ocaml/release-info/howto.md

   <https://github.com/ocaml/ocaml.org/issues/819>

-## 13: announce the release on caml-list, caml-announce, and discuss.ocaml.org
+## 12. Announce the release on caml-list, caml-announce, and discuss.ocaml.org

 See the email announce templates in the `templates/` directory.